12 Solid Bets When You're Shopping for 'The Dress' in San Francisco

 709 Hyde Street

 Alt.
 Brides launched in January 2016 as the very first mobile bridal boutique because founders Marisa Montalvo and Kristin Whitlock were tired of wedding boutiques offering the same stale, traditional experience at sky-high prices.
-One year later, the boutique expanded to a brick-and-mortar store in the Lower Nob Hill, but they still offer brides the same fresh, highly personalized experience as they did in the truck.
+Two years later, they have a brick-and-mortar store in the Lower Nob Hill, and San Francisco magazine has named their store the city's best bridal boutique, but they still offer their own down-to-earth take on the dress shopping experience.

 3600 Sacramento Street